 |2.
 Orthopedic Physician (Non-surgical) *||$375,560|

 |6.
 Physician Assistant (Orthopedic - Non-surgical) *||$122,684|

 |7.
 Physician Assistant (Orthopedic - Surgical) *||$112,436|

-* Salary data taken from the 2015 MGMA Provider Compensation report.
+* From the 2015 MGMA Provider Compensation report.

 *** From 2020 ZipRecruiter.com data.